AmnahAli/academic-kickstart/content/home/experience.md

   * Planning, preparing, and delivering lessons at the undergraduate level included in Mathematics and computer science courses:
    Probability Theory, Discrete Mathematics, General Statistic and Basic of Mathematic
   * Assessing students' strengths and weaknesses and planning teaching instructions accordingly
-  * Researching and preparing teaching materials and demonstrating each logical step in computer programming
+  * Researching and preparing teaching materials and demonstrating each logical step in computer programming"""
-  """

 [[experience]]
   title = "Lecturer"